mqsalx/library-api/README.md

 # library-api

-This project is built with Node.js, Express, JavaScript and Mongoose for integration with MongoDB.
+This project is built with Node.js, Express.js, JavaScript and Mongoose for integration with MongoDB.
 It includes a number of features for CRUD operations, advanced search and filters, and pagination.

 Error Handling in CRUD:
 The error handling system ensures that all CRUD (Create, Read, Update, Delete) operations are performed safely and that any failures are managed appropriately.